2020 Zagreb earthquake: Damage

 26,197 buildings are reported to have sustained damage, 1,900 of which are unusable.
 Some neighbourhoods were left without electricity and heat, and in some areas without internet.
 The earthquake caused several fires.
 Most of the damaged buildings were built in the 18th and 19th centuries, well before a 1964 law, following the disastrous Skopje earthquake, which mandated that earthquake protection must be taken into account during the design and construction of buildings.
 In particular, buildings made from reinforced concrete – which was introduced as a construction technique in Zagreb in the 1930s – withstood the earthquake with negligible damage.

 The hardest hit were the older buildings in the historic centre of Zagreb.
-One of the spires of Zagreb Cathedral broke off and fell on the Archbishop Josip Bozanić's palace.
+One of the spires of Zagreb Cathedral broke off and fell on the Archbishop's Palace.
 The Basilica of the Heart of Jesus was heavily damaged.
 A part of the roof of the Croatian Parliament building collapsed and the sessions of the Parliament were suspended.
 The Banski dvori, which houses the Croatian government, sustained only minor damage.

 Most of the museums in the city's centre were damaged by the earthquake, including the Museum of Arts and Crafts, the Croatian History Museum, and the Schools Museum.
 The director of the Croatian History Museum said that their building is no longer statically safe.
 The Croatian News Agency building was severely damaged, but it continued to operate and provide services to clients.
 The Kolmar building on Ban Jelačić Square, which housed the Croatian Writers' Association, lost one of its cupolas during the earthquake and the other had to be pulled down by firefighters as it was badly damaged.
 Two buildings of the Komedija Theatre reported significant damage.
 Other theaters, including the 1895 Croatian National Theatre, suffered no major damage.
 Minor damage was also registered on the Faculty of Law, the Croatian Music Institute, and the Orthodox Cathedral.